trifwnas/Tinnitaid/README.md

 -- Geolocate

 Thanks for using, sharing or contributing to this repo!

-FYI: The most valuable contributors will get a contract for remote work to be part of our team if they are interested! :)
+FYI: The most valuable contributors might get a contract - when we start making money - for remote work to be part of our core team if they are interested! :)